-- For a read operation, the tape drive automatically sets itself to the data format used when the tape was written. - The tape drive can read tapes that have a combination of fixed-length and variable-length data blocks. - The tape drive will report the early-warning condition (LEOT reached) if the REW bit is set with the MODE SELECT command (byte 08, bit 0, in the Device Configuration Page). - If the disconnect option is enabled, the tape drive can disconnect from the initiator while the READ command is executing.
+- For a read operation, the tape drive automatically sets itself to the data format used when the tape was written. - The tape drive can read tapes that have a combination of fixed-length and variable-length data blocks. - If the disconnect option is enabled, the tape drive can disconnect from the initiator while the READ command is executing. - If the requested logical block length is greater than the actual logical block length, the tape drive will not disconnect from the SCSI bus between the Data In phase and the Status In phase.
+The tape drive sets the Illegal Length Indicator (ILI) bit in the REQUEST SENSE data to 1.